ironsidevsquincy/n-content-decorator/README.md

 #n-content-decorator

-Provides decoration for content sourced either directly from the next Elastic Search cluster, or via the next-graphql-api, for compatibility for rendering content cards.
+Provides decoration for content sourced either directly from the next Elastic Search cluster, or via the next-api, for compatibility for rendering content cards.

 ##Options supported;